cursedtoast/re2-remake-autosplitter/README.md

 # Resident Evil 2 2019 Autosplitter

+Note: At this time the "end" split may not work for Leon A, Leon B, or Claire B. This will be fixed in the very near future.

 Instructions:

 Edit your splits and change the game name to "Resident Evil 2 2019".
 A message should pop up saying an autosplitter by me is available.
 Click "Activate".